How To Prevent Costly Tax Mistakes With Stock Compensation And Company Shares:

 If you sold shares during the tax year, you must report the sale on your tax return.
 Special issues arise with shares that were acquired from stock options, restricted stock, restricted stock units (RSUs), performance share grants, an employee stock purchase plan (ESPP), or stock appreciation rights.

 Below are 10 questions you should ask to be sure that you report your stock sales accurately and avoid costly mistakes that attract the attention of the IRS.
-For this website's full range of tax-related articles and FAQs, see the Tax Center.
+For the full range of tax-related articles and FAQs at myStockOptions.com, see the Tax Center.

 1. Have I received IRS Form 1099-B from my broker?
 The reporting on Form 1099-B, which brokers often send in their own reformatted substitute statement, shows how much you received from securities sales during the prior tax year, including proceeds from shares you acquired through stock compensation.
 You use that amount, along with your cost basis, to calculate your gain or loss for tax purposes on IRS Form 8949 and Schedule D of your IRS Form 1040 tax return.
 Form 1099-B or the equivalent substitute statement is necessary for the accurate completion of your tax return.